ylab-hi/yanglab-guide/README.md

 # 🚀 Features

-- [x] Fetch cover image of book from zlibrary
+- [x] Cover image of book from zlibrary
-- [ ] Add Amazon Link for Lab books
+- [ ] Amazon Link for Lab books
-- [ ] Fetch cover image of books from Amazon
+- [ ] Cover image of books from Amazon
+- [ ] Development guide of Lab

 ## 🤗 Contributing